''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Blake and Mortimer

-All 'Blake and Mortimer' books are published by Lombard.
-The series has been translated in Dutch, English, Danish, German, Swedish, Finnish, Polish, Spanish, Portuguese and Italian.
-In all languages their names remain the same.
+All 'Blake and Mortimer' books were initially published by Le Lombard, but since 1984, they have been reprinted under the Blake et Mortimer imprint.
+The series has been translated into Dutch, English, Danish, German, Swedish, Finnish, Polish, Spanish, Portuguese and Italian.
+In all languages the character names remain the same.

-Jacobs' masterpiece is without a doubt the third 'Blake and Mortimer' adventure: 'La Marque Jaune' ('The Yellow "M"', 1953-1954).
+Jacobs' masterpiece is the third 'Blake and Mortimer' adventure, 'La Marque Jaune' ('The Yellow "M"', 1953-1954).
 The plot revolves around a mysterious villain who terrorizes London by informing the press in advance where he is going to strike.
 As a signature he leaves an "M" in a yellow circle behind.
 Parts of the story were inspired by the classic film thrillers 'M' (1931) by Fritz Lang and 'Mad Love' (1935) by Karl Freund.
-The page-turning suspense is comparable to the best film noirs.
-Its detailed depiction of 1950s foggy London provides an unintentional time capsule.
+The page-turning suspense is comparable to the best film noirs, while its detailed depiction of 1950s foggy London provides an unintentional time capsule.
 'The Yellow "M"' has risen to classic status in Franco-Belgian comics and the iconic album cover alone has been referenced, homaged and parodied numerous times.
 In 1997, at the Comics Festival of Koksijde, Belgium, the book was voted "Best Comic Book Story of the 20th Century".
-Two years later, it received a similar honor from the jury who normally judges the bi-annual Flemish comics awards: the Bronzen Adhemar.
+Two years later, it received a similar honor from the jury who normally judges the bi-annual Flemish comics awards, the Bronzen Adhemar.

 1950s and 1960s stories